Fonterra fund is a glass half-empty for foreign investors

 But while Fonterra controls one-third of globally traded dairy and accounts for 27 percent of New Zealand's exports and 10 percent of its GDP, the fund is not that big and only offers non-voting shares in a structurally complex co-operative of 10,500 farmers.

-Fonterra also lacks the capital, consumer brand recognition and profit margins of rivals Danone and Nestle .
+Fonterra also lacks the capital, consumer brand recognition and profit margins of rivals Danone (DANO.PA) and Nestle NESN.VX.

 "It's way too small," Jeff Stent, an analyst at Exane BNP Paribas in London who looks at the European dairy sector, said of the fund.